 Besides the Battle of Normandy Memorial Museum at Bayeux, which I reviewed rather negatively, most of the sites along the D-Day beaches seem to focus on just one small aspect of the invasion.
-Yesterday, besides the circular film, we also visited the Musée du Débarquement, which I suppose translates as the Museum of the Debarkation.
-It was focused solely on the construction of the artificial harbor at Arromanches and how the allies created floating bridges to allow swift supply flow to the troops.
-It was also, by the way, by far the most crowded museum we’ve visited this trip, making it extremely loud and unpleasant, so we didn’t stay long.
+We had also visited the Musée du Débarquement, which I suppose translates as the Museum of the Debarkation.
+It only covered the construction of the artificial harbor at Arromanches and how the allies created floating bridges to allow swift supply flow to the troops.

 - The Canadian Museum at Juno Beach focuses on the role of Canadian volunteers in the war.

-- The Pegasus Memorial is a museum dedicated to the men of the 6th British Airborne Division.
+- The Pegasus Memorial is a museum about the men of the 6th British Airborne Division.

-- The Utah Beach Museum focuses on the American landing at Utah Beach.
+- The Utah Beach Museum looks primarily at the American landing at Utah Beach.

 - The Museum of the Merville Battery: German bunkers.